What is family therapy?

-Family therapy enables parents and children, or any family member, to meet in a safe, therapeutic and non-judgemental setting to discuss the problems they are facing.
+Family therapy is a type of psychotherapy that can help family members improve communication, resolve conflicts and strengthen relationships.
+It allows for a safe space for members to meet in a therapeutic and non-judgmental setting to discuss the problems they are facing.

-Family Therapy aims to heal and reveal by permitting and encouraging family members to identify and explore differences or dysfunctional patterns of behaviour, together.
+It aims to ‘reveal and heal’ by permitting and encouraging family members to identify and explore differences or dysfunctional patterns of behaviour, together.

-In this kind of therapy, the family therapist acts as a catalyst for family members to air feelings and clarify, express and verbalise their needs within the family structure.
-Through the support provided by the counsellor, participants become aware of how other members of the family experience situations and develop healthier and more constructive ways of communicating with one another.
+A counsellor or therapist will carefully guide family members to share their feelings, and express and verbalise their needs within the family structure.
+In turn, participants will become more aware of how other members of the family experience situations.
+They will then be supported to develop healthier and more constructive ways of communicating with one another.